Endoscopic Orbital Surgery NYC | Norelle Health

 About the Procedure

-Not every orbital problem can be reached this way.
-The endonasal route is best suited to areas along the medial wall and floor of the orbit and toward the back of the socket.
+Not every orbital problem can be treated this way.
+Candidacy depends on the precise location of the problem, its pathology, vision and eye-movement status, how vascular the lesion is, and whether an external or combined approach would offer safer access.
 Lesions on the outer side of the orbit or wrapped around the eye often need an external or combined approach, and some are better managed without surgery.

 At Norelle Health, endoscopic orbital surgery is performed in close partnership with ophthalmology and, when the skull base is involved, neurosurgery.
 Careful evaluation determines whether an endonasal route is appropriate and what the realistic goals and risks are.